 1. An employee who is demoted for any reason shall be placed into the step number in the lower level classification which is the same as the step number to which the employee is assigned in their current classification.
 (For example, a Step 6 Fire Medic would be demoted into Step 6 of the Firefighter range.
-A Step 5 Fire Lieutenant would be demoted into Step 5 of the Firefighter/Driver-Operator range.) voluntarily, for lack of work occasioned by consolidation of a municipal function by another governmental agency, for lack of work generally, for lack of funds, or for other causes beyond his/her control, will receive a decrease equal to the difference between the base pay in the employee's current job classification and the base pay in the demoted job classification.
+A Step 5 Fire Lieutenant would be demoted into Step 5 of the Firefighter/Driver-Operator range.)

 An employee may be allowed, with the prior approval of the Fire Chief, to demote only to a lower level classification for which a position vacancy exists and for which the employee meets the minimum eligibility requirements at the time of demotion.
-A demoted employee shall maintain their his/her existing annual performance review date for the purpose of determining eligibility for subsequent annual performance reviews.
+A demoted employee shall maintain their existing annual performance review date for the purpose of determining eligibility for subsequent annual performance reviews.
 A demotion shall be defined as any change of an employee from a position in one class to a position in a class of a lower level.
 A lower level classification shall be deemed to be one having a lower maximum rate of pay.
 For non-voluntary, non-disciplinary demotions, such employee shall be placed at the head of the reemployment list for the class from which he/she was demoted.

-2. An employee who is appointed from layoff from the reemployment list to a position in the department in which he/she previously served shall be paid the equivalent to what he/she was receiving upon separation, adjusted only by the any difference in the amount of base pay upon termination and the base pay in effect for the job classification held at the time of re-employment, and shall be eligible for step advancement Merit Pay when he/she shall have been re-employed a sufficient number of days to make up the number of days he/she lacked for eligibility at the time of separation.
+2. An employee who is appointed from layoff from the reemployment list to a position in the department in which he/she previously served shall be paid the equivalent to what he/she was receiving upon separation, and shall be eligible for step advancement when he/she shall have been re-employed a sufficient number of days to make up the number of days he/she lacked for eligibility at the time of separation.